nmlgc/ReC98/README.md

 ### Troubleshooting

+* TCC compiles, but fails to link, with `Error: Unable to execute command 'tlink.exe'`

+  **Cause:** To locate TLINK, TCC needlessly copies the `PATH` environment variable into a statically allocated 128-byte buffer.
+It then constructs absolute `tlink.exe` filenames for each of the semicolon- or `\0`-terminated paths, writing these into a buffer that immediately follows the 128-byte `PATH` buffer in memory.
+The search is finished as soon as TCC found an existing file, which gives precedence to earlier paths in the `PATH`.
+If the search didn't complete until a potential "final" path that runs past the 128 bytes, the final attempted filename will consist of the part that still fit into the buffer, followed by the previously attempted path.

+  **Workaround:** Make sure that the `BIN\` path to Turbo C++ 4.0J is fully contained within the first 127 bytes of the `PATH` inside your DOS system.
+  (The 128<sup>th</sup> byte must either be a separating `;` or the terminating `\0` of the `PATH` string.)

 * TLINK fails with `Loader error (0000): Unrecognized Error` on 32-bit Windows ≥Vista

   This can be fixed by configuring the NTVDM DPMI driver to be loaded into conventional memory rather than upper memory, by editing `%WINDIR%\System32\autoexec.nt`: